Thinkers360

 Travels From: London

-Speaking Topics: Working with, and not against, human behaviour.
-Bridging the human and organisational gap.
+Speaking Topics: An introduction to working with, and not against, human behaviour.
+How to scale or automate without losing the human touch.
+Managing the cost and dis

 David Wales Points